spongecaptain/risingwave-docs/docs/sql/query-syntax/query-syntax-where-clause.md

 title: WHERE clause
 ---

 The `WHERE` clause specifies any conditions or filters to apply to your data.
 This allows you to select only a specific subset of the data.
-Logically the `WHERE` clause is used right after the `FROM` clause.
+The `WHERE` clause is used right after the `FROM` clause.

 Here is the basic syntax of a SELECT statement with the optional `WHERE` clause: